computer-lab/computerlab.io/source/_posts/deploying-headless-wordpress-on-gcp.md

 Google has a [neat little
 tool](https://github.com/GoogleCloudPlatform/php-docs-samples/tree/master/appengine/php72/wordpress)
-to add Google App Engine (GAE) standard environment config files to our existing wordpress project.
+to add Google App Engine (GAE) standard environment config files to our existing WordPress project.
 Once these files are added, we can deploy our service using the gcloud CLI.

-First, set up the tool as described in its [documentation](https://github.com/GoogleCloudPlatform/php-docs-samples/tree/master/appengine/php72/wordpress#setup):
+First, set up the tool as described in its very helpful [documentation](https://github.com/GoogleCloudPlatform/php-docs-samples/tree/master/appengine/php72/wordpress#setup):

 ```text